LordofBone/Lakul/README.md

 Then you can run integrate_stt.py and seeing if it can translate speech to text (ensure you have a microphone).

+You can also change the model size by changing the model_size variable in config/whisper_config.py.

+The available_models are = ["tiny", "base", "small", "medium", "large"]

 ##### Integrating Lakul into a project
 If you want to integrate Lakul into another system, such as a robot - you can pull down the repo into the folder of the project you are working on, then append the system path of the Lakul folder to the system path of the project.